-On this trip we use Young Hut the first night and camp out the second and third nights.
-If the weather is inclement we can drop down to the comfort of Siberia Hut rather than camp out.
+On this trip we use Siberia Hut the first night and second nights, and Young Hut on the third night.
+If you prefer or the huts are full we can also camp out.

 If native flora is your interest, the primordial plant associations will amaze you.
 Eighty percent of the native plant species are found nowhere else in the world!
 This is an experience you will never forget.

 This is classic New Zealand hiking which is to say the track is rough and sometimes wet.
 While there is a prepared track it is not groomed to the level of the busier Great Walks trails.
 Sometimes the footing is unstable and hikers need to be good on their feet and be comfortable on rough or slippery ground.
 While it can be slippery you will not encounter deep mud.
 Hikers should be able to maintain a slow but steady pace uphill for an hour between rest stops.
-You will only carry your own gear plus sleeping bag (no tent or food) and each day walking is designed to be 5-7 hours.
+Each day walking is designed to be 5-7 hours.
 There is plenty of time to rest, swim, and take photos.